Maggie Baird: Career

-She made her debut television appearance in 1981, playing a supporting role in the American soap opera Another World, before spending nine months touring with The Heidi Chronicles in 1990, where she played the role of one of Heidi's friends.
+Baird made her debut television appearance in 1981, playing a supporting role in the American soap opera Another World.
+After moving to New York City, she performed in the 1985 revival of The Iceman Cometh on Broadway, and several Off-Broadway shows.
+After several years in New York City, Baird was cast in a play that took place in Anchorage, Alaska, where she met her future husband, Patrick O'Connell on set.
+In 1991, Baird moved to Los Angeles, California, where she acted in television and film productions such as L.A.
+Law, Murphy Brown, Walker, Texas Ranger and Picket Fences before spending nine months touring with The Heidi Chronicles in 1990, where she played the role of one of Heidi's friends.
 She played Taylor Baldwin on the soap opera As the World Turns in 1987 before making her film debut as Stacy in An Innocent Man in 1989.

 From 1994 to 2000, Baird was a member and teacher at the Groundlings, an improvisational and sketch comedy troupe and school in Los Angeles.
 While at the Groundlings, Baird taught and performed with actors such as Will Ferrell, Kristen Wiig and Melissa McCarthy, becoming McCarthy's first improv teacher.
 Baird has been a voice actress in video games such as the Mass Effect series, the Saints Row series, the EverQuest II series, Lightning Returns: Final Fantasy XIII, Rogue Galaxy and Vampire: The Masquerade – Redemption.

 Some of her notable acting roles from the 2000s to 2010s are Sharon Pearl in The X-Files in 2000, Sandra Hicks in Bones in 2009, Andrea Kuhn in Six Feet Under in 2005, and the asari Samara from the original Mass Effect trilogy.
 In March 2009, Baird released her debut studio album We Sail, an eleven-track country record.

 Baird wrote, co-produced, acted and provided the soundtrack for the film Life Inside Out which was released in October 2013.
 The film, which explores the relationship between a mother and son through music, features Baird's real-life son Finneas.
 Gary Goldstein from Los Angeles Times wrote "A beautiful demonstration of a mother's love concludes this special little film on a hugely touching note."

 In 2016, Baird edited the music video for the US gold-certified song "Six Feet Under" by her daughter, Billie Eilish.
 Baird portrayed Zach Galifianakis's sister in a deleted scene from the 2019 film Between Two Ferns: The Movie.

+In 2020, amid the start of the COVID-19 pandemic, Baird, with the help of her two children, launched Support + Feed, a nonprofit organization that aims to provide plant-based meals to those suffering from food insecurity.
+The intent of this organization is to address the climate crisis, food equity, and food insecurity.